f4exb/dsdcc/Readme.md

   - A purely C++ library with a single decoder object at its central point
   - Works by pushing new samples to the decoder at the upper level rather than pulling it from the underlying filesystem (actual file or device) at the lowest level.
 This facilitates integration with software using it as a true library.
 This comes especially handy for projects in Qt that cannot afford using pthreads on their own like [gr-dsd](https://github.com/argilo/gr-dsd) does.
 In fact the main drive for this is to integrate it in a plugin of [SDRangel](https://github.com/f4exb/sdrangel).
-  - Works by polling to get possible new audio samples after new samples have been pushed to the decoder
+  - Works by polling to get possible new MBE or audio samples after new samples have been pushed to the decoder
   - Option to output audio samples as L+R (stereo) samples with L=R as this may facilitate integration
   - A binary that uses this library is provided for integration with other commands that run in a shell.
 So basically it works only with input / output files possibly being `stdin` / `stdout` to be integrated in a pipe command.
 There is no direct usage of audio devices nor fancy side reading from or writing to `.wav` or `.mbe` files.
+  - `mbelib` usage is optional at compile time.
+Without `mbelib` only the raw MBE samples can be extracted to be processed outside of DSDcc with the help of a hardware dongle for example thus lifting the possible copyright violations (See next)

 These points have been retained from the original:

   - The decoding methods
   - Minimal changes to the options and state structures
-  - `mbelib` usage (of course...) with the usual restrictions on possible copyright violations (See next)
   - Input as S16LE samples at a fixed rate of 48kS/s
   - Audio output as S16LE samples at 8kS/s rate directly out of `mbelib` or upsampled to 48kS/s